hapax/hapax.github.io/research.md

 spacetime (Anti-de Sitter = AdS) is exactly equivalent to quantum mechanics in *d* dimensions (conformal field theory = CFT).
 For instance, a 3D black hole can be run on a 2D quantum computer!
-Although this strange change in dimension (*d* + 1 → *d*) is expected as a general feature of quantum gravity, in AdS/CFT it is realised in a beautiful way: the quantum mechanical system lives on the *boundary* of spacetime.
+Although this change in dimension (*d* + 1 → *d*) seems impossible, it is actually *expected* as a general feature of quantum gravity, and in AdS/CFT it is realised in a beautiful way: the CFT system lives on the *boundary* of AdS spacetime.

 <figure>
     <div style="text-align:center"><img src ="/images/er=epr.png"